Algorithmic counting of nonequivalent compact Huffman codes: Introduction

-where the $x_i$ are nonnegative integers and $0 \leq x_1 \leq \dots \leq x_r$.
-It is known that this counting problem is equivalent to several other counting problems, namely the number of ``non\-equi\-va\-lent'' complete rooted $t$-ary trees (also called ``level-greedy trees''), the number of ``proper words'' (in the sense of Even and Lempel~\cite{Even-Lempel:1972:gener}), the number of bounded degree sequences, and the number of ``nonequivalent'' compact Huffman codes of length~$r$ over an alphabet of $t$ letters.
+$r\ge 0$, i.\,e.\ the number of partitions of $1$ into nonpositive powers of $t$.
+It is known that this counting problem is equivalent to several other counting problems, namely the number of ``non\-equi\-va\-lent'' complete rooted $t$-ary trees (also called ``level-greedy trees''; see~\cite{Elsholtz-Heuberger-Prodinger:2013:huffm, Flajolet-Prodinger:1987:level, Heuberger-Krenn-Wagner:2013:analy-param}), the number of ``proper words'' (in the sense of Even and Lempel~\cite{Even-Lempel:1972:gener}), the number of bounded degree sequences (in the sense of Koml{\'o}s, Moser, and Nemetz~\cite{Komlos-Moser-Nemetz:1984}), and the number of nonequivalent compact Huffman codes \footnote{A \emph{Huffman code} over an alphabet of $t$ letters is a prefix-free subset (the set of ``code words'') of the set of finite words over this alphabet, i.e., no code word is a prefix of another code word.
+It is said to be \emph{compact} if no further code word can be added without violating the prefix-freeness condition.
+Two compact Huffman codes are considered to be \emph{equivalent} if the multisets of the lengths of the code words are equal, and one can choose a representative where shorter words are lexicographically smaller than longer words. } of length~$r$ over an alphabet of $t$ letters.
 For a detailed survey on the existing results, applications and literature on these sequences; see \cite{Elsholtz-Heuberger-Prodinger:2013:huffm}.
 As a small concrete example, we note that for $t=2$, $r=5$ we have $f_2(5)=3$, as can be seen from working out the following: